genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/05_dropdown-menu.md

   </tbody>
 </table>

+## Subitems
-here is an example of how to set up a `zero-dropdown-menu` with some subitems attached
+Here is an example of how to set up a `zero-dropdown-menu` with some subitems attached:

 ### 1. Create the structure of the dropdown menu